-Brian Thom's Coast Salish Homepage
+Brian Thom's Hompage of Anthropology for Coast Salish Peoples

-Welcome to Brian Thom's Coast Salish Homepage
+Welcome to Brian Thom's Homepage

 Back in 1997, I started this website as a way to share my work as an anthropologist in this new form we were discovering, the Internet.
 You can see early versions of it here!